josecarlosgt/bootsrap/README.md

 ## Task 2: Customize the favicon image

-Note the folder assets contains an image called "favicon.ico" that is displayed next to the page's title on the broswer address bar.
+Note that the folder assets contain an image called "favicon.ico" displayed next to the page's title on the browser address bar.

 > A favicon (short for favorite icon) is a file containing small icons associated with a particular website or web page.
 Browsers that support favicon display show the page's favicon in the browser's address bar and next to the page's name in a list of bookmarks.